Sjogren's Syndrome

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
-You may be referred to a specialist.
-You may also be referred to a dentist for an exam.
+Eye and dental exams will also be done.

 Blood tests will be done to look for antibodies linked to this syndrome.

-Images of the salivary gland may be taken.
+Images of the salivary glands may be taken.
 This can be done with:

 • Scintagraphy